-The final stages of Throal's construction were completed over the next forty years, during which Horror manifestations became increasingly common.
+The final stages of Throal's construction were completed over the next 40 years, during which Horror manifestations became increasingly common.
 Even though these terrible creatures were still rare enough that most Throalites had never seen one, King Varulus decided to take no chances.
 He decreed that Throal's citizens must regularly prove themselves free of Horror taint.
 Under a less judicious ruler, these measures could easily have become an excuse to punish political enemies and troublemakers, and many of those whose relatives were banished on the grounds of Horror taint accused Varulus of doing precisely that.
 Certainly the decree was harsh, but most historians agree that the king applied them fairly.
 Anyone exhibiting signs of derangement was exiled, lest their weak minds be dominated by Horrors.
 Those unable to demonstrate artisan skills were also sent away, on the chance that they might be Horrors in disguise.

-Complaints about the decree ceased abruptly in 1032 TH, after what became known as the Raggok Incident.
-During a public ceremony celebrating the Passion of rulership, the members of one particular olzim (see Passions and Their Followers, p.
-102) devoted to Raggok suddenly swarmed the royal dais and attempted to slay the king.
-King Varulus miraculously escaped unhurt, but dozens of minor royals were killed, along with many guardsmen and hundreds of Raggok's devotees.
+Complaints about the decree ceased abruptly in 1032 TH.
+During a public ceremony celebrating the Passion of rulership, the members of one particular olzim (see On the Pssions and Their Followers, p.
+41) devoted to Rashomon suddenly swarmed the royal dais and attempted to slay the king.
+King Varulus miraculously escaped unhurt, but dozens of minor royals were killed, along with many guardsmen and hundreds of Rashomon's devotees.
 After the incident, the surviving attackers claimed to have been overtaken by temporary madness.
-For a day and a night, the royal executioners beheaded captured followers of Raggok.
-The incident is the first recorded indication in Throal of the corruption of the Mad Passions and its disastrous effect on their devotees.
+For a day and a night, the royal executioners beheaded captured followers of Rashomon.
+Many Throalites compared the outburst to orkish gahad, and used the orkish Name for the Passion, Raggok, in reference to the event.
+The "Raggok Incident" is the first recorded indication in Throal of the corruption of the Mad Passions and its disastrous effect on their devotees.
+The effect on Throal was so profound that "Raggok" replaced "Rashomon" in day-to-day use, and the Name change has since spread across most of Barsaive.
 The royal family never recovered from the slaughter of its members during the Raggok Incident, and it remains dangerously small to this day.

 In 1040 TH, controversy erupted anew when the Theran Overlord of Barsaive, the ork Ersh Wearg, arrived on the doorstep of Throal demanding refuge.
-The cowardly

-Wearg, having lost faith in Parlainth's plan to seal itself away from the world for the duration of the Scourge, tried to bluster his way in by claiming his right to rule Throal as imperial representative.
+The cowardly Wearg, having lost faith in Parlainth's plan to seal itself away from the world for the duration of the Scourge, tried to bluster his way in by claiming his right to rule Throal as imperial representative.
 His appearance touched off a fierce dispute among Throal's people.
 Many demanded that the king turn Wearg and his entourage away, while traders with strong ties to Thera argued that Wearg should be admitted but stripped of any authority.
 Armed clashes began to break out between squabbling trading houses while Wearg and his companions spent a fearful month in the hamlet of Gatemouth, where Bartertown now stands.
 Unwilling to let Wearg's presence start a civil war, King Varulus allowed him in.
 When Wearg demanded a large and luxurious area for the officers of the Empire, as Varulus had known he would, Varulus installed him in the unfinished hall that had been abandoned during his mother's reign because of Theran warnings that it might attract Horrors.